plone/training/mastering-plone/events.rst

 Now we need to update the event view to show this information.

-Unfortuanely displaying dates and times is not as simple as it might sound since we'd have to account for diffrent use cases that all look diffrent:
+Unfortuanely displaying dates and times is not as simple as it might sound since we'd have to account for different use cases that all look different:

 Here are some examples how dates might be displayed if they are full-day events, open-ended events or events with a defined end-time.